Utica Queen

 Ethan David Mundt (born June 2, 1995), known professionally as Utica Queen, is an American drag performer and fashion designer.
-He rose to prominence for competing on the thirteenth season of reality competition television series RuPaul's Drag Race.
+He rose to prominence for competing on the thirteenth season of reality competition television series RuPaul's Drag Race and on the 21st season of Project Runway.

 Early life and education

 Ethan David Mundt was born to Robert Duane and Susan Melinda Mundt on June 2, 1995, in Olmsted County, Minnesota.
 Growing up, he was raised in Utica and while attending St. Charles High School, Mundt joined a teenage improv troupe located at the Mayo Civic Center which involved him to cosplay and create outfits.

 Mundt studied costume design and art at Hamline University, meanwhile he received help from older drag performers with his persona.
 Mundt later graduated in 2017 with a bachelor's degree in liberal arts and theatre production.
 He began performing under the name Utica Queen, after his hometown.